Our world is facing a very serious challenge with the spread of the coronavirus, but there is hope on the horizon.

 ALDI, another national grocery store chain, also showed empathy and smart marketing during the coronavirus.
 ALDI took to Instagram recently to offer “exclusive hours to vulnerable customers,” giving senior citizens, pregnant women and anyone with a compromised immune system or considered high-risk the chance to shop before others are allowed in their stores.
 On Tuesdays and Thursdays, ALDI is opening at 8:30 a.m. and reserving the first hour of business for vulnerable shoppers.
 Many other national retail stores, such as Walmart, have offered something similar.

+If you’ve been searching for “what are some good marketing ideas” recently, we hope we’ve given you plenty to digest.
 What these COVID-19 marketing ideas show us are business owners that refuse to bury their heads despite the trying times.
 Hopefully you, too, can glean some insight from these smart marketing tips during the coronavirus and use them for your business.

 Just be sure to adjust your strategies and marketing.
 Meet your customers where they are now (and that’s mostly at home and online).
 Find a way to pivot and give your business the best chance to stay afloat by making your website easily found online through a strategic SEO strategy.